spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/04-stage.md

 - USB disk that contains a user data ISO.
 This is applicable in [multiple user data](/clusters/edge/edgeforge-workflow/prepare-user-data) scenarios where you want to override or provide additional configurations after the Edge host is powered on at the physical site.

 - USB disk containing the content bundle ISO.
 You can avoid this by creating a custom installer.
-Refer to the [EdgeForge Workflow](/clusters/edge/edgeforge-workflow/build-images/).
+Refer to the [Build Images](/clusters/edge/edgeforge-workflow/build-images) guide.